WeixiangYAN/CodeScope/README.md

-# LLMCodeEval
+# CodeScope
-Datasets and code for the paper LLMCodeEval.
+Datasets and code for the paper CodeScope.